-This article will help you quickly compare and evaluate popular software testing tools and other QA testing tools that you can use to build better software.
+This article will help you quickly compare and evaluate popular software testing tools—the latest software testing tools that you can use to build better software in 2020.

 The software goes through a variety of tests during and after development in order to make sure it’s as polished as it can be before opening it up to general users.
 With the evolution of agile transforming the role of QA, we’re finding different ways to use tools and leverage them in our software testing processes.